cscart/docs/en/designer_guide/theme_tutorial/change_settings.rst

 * Disable **Quick View**.

   *(Appearance → Enable quick view)*

+* Select *Sort Alphabetically: A to Z*, *Sort Alphabetically: Z to A*, *Sort by Price: Low to High*, and *Sort by Price: High to Low* as the only available product list sortings.

+  *(Appearance → Available product list sortings)

 * Set the width and height of thumbnails on the product list to 300 px.